jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/EPrints-RIOXX-XML-schema.md

 The following table lists:
 * Column 1 - the XML elements output by PubRouter
 * Column 2 - PubRouter internal metadata JSON fields from which the output is derived
-* Column 3 - the output XML element construction (format) - see note.
+* Column 3 - the output XML element construction (format) - see note
+* Column 4 - cardinality (number of elements permitted) and notes.

 **NOTE: XML Format column** - Field holders are shown in `[square brackets]`, in the XML actually output these field  holders are replaced by data from the indicated JSON metadata fields.
 For example, `[journal.title]` would be replaced by the actual title of the journal.
 Any other text is output as it appears in the format.
 Text derived through processing is indicated in `( parentheses )`.